Note! The article has been updated on November 30th 2021.

 But the linkage to market share is somewhat complex.

-When you choose to invest in improving the customer experience and gain loyal customers as a reward, your competitiveness improves.
+When you choose to invest in improving the customer experience and gain loyal customers as a reward, your competitiveness improves, and so does ROI of customer experience.
 This should increase your market share, given that all the other variables stay constant (e.g. that your competitors don’t do similar moves at the same time).
 However, looking at how customer experience and market share correlate, the relationship is more complex than this.

-On the contrary: typically, niche players who are able to target their offering to a very specific audience, have the happiest customers.
+On the contrary: typically, niche players who can target their offering to a very specific audience, have the happiest customers.

 The biggest players serve a very heterogeneous group of customers and the customer experience tends to be average because they must serve a diverse group of people with diverse needs.